SriHarsha-Paladugula/SriHarsha-Paladugula.github.io/_posts/LLM/2025-04-21-Transformers-Part4-Layer-Norm-FFN.md

 tags :  ["Deep Learning", "NLP", "Transformers", "Layer Normalization", "Feed Forward"]
 ---

-# Transformers from Scratch - Part 4: Layer Norm and Feed-Forward Networks

 In [Part 3]({% post_url 2025-04-14-Transformers-Part3-Multi-Head-Attention %}), we explored the multi-head attention mechanism.
 Now let's understand the other crucial components that complete the encoder layer.

 ## Recap: The Encoder Layer